coraimaaz/coraimaaz.github.io/terms.md

 SAML stands for Security Assertion Markup Language.
 SAML is a way to get different computers to align with each other to know who you are.

+## RAM

+RAM stands for random access memory.
+It is a temporary storage for data and programs.

+## ROM

+ROM stands for Read-only Memory.
+It is a permanent storage for data and programs.